Myrmex/overview/cadmus/dev/frontend/app-setup.md

 npm i @myrmidon/cadmus-refs-asserted-chronotope @myrmidon/cadmus-flags-pg @myrmidon/cadmus-flags-ui @myrmidon/cadmus-refs-asserted-ids @myrmidon/cadmus-refs-assertion @myrmidon/cadmus-refs-decorated-ids @myrmidon/cadmus-refs-doc-references @myrmidon/cadmus-refs-external-ids @myrmidon/cadmus-refs-historical-date @myrmidon/cadmus-mat-physical-size @myrmidon/cadmus-refs-lookup @myrmidon/cadmus-refs-proper-name @myrmidon/cadmus-state @myrmidon/cadmus-text-block-view @myrmidon/cadmus-thesaurus-editor @myrmidon/cadmus-thesaurus-list @myrmidon/cadmus-thesaurus-ui @myrmidon/cadmus-ui @myrmidon/cadmus-ui-flags-picker @myrmidon/cadmus-ui-pg @myrmidon/ng-mat-tools @myrmidon/ng-tools @myrmidon/paged-data-browsers @myrmidon/ngx-dirty-check @types/diff-match-patch diff-match-patch gravatar
 ```

 The above packages are fairly typical, but you might well omit those you are not interested in, e.g. general parts or philology parts, or some of the bricks.
-Some of the legacy third party libraries like `rangy` may require `--force`.
+Some of the legacy third party libraries may require `--force`.

 Typically you will also need **Monaco editor** and **Markdown**: